thecodenomad/Elevate/README.md

   <img src="./raw/demo.gif">
 </p>

-NOTE: The project is still in it's infancy, but feedback is welcome!
+NOTE: The project is still in it's infancy, but feedback is welcomed!

 # Keybindings